ese5160/a14g-final-submission-s25-t19-ac-dc/README.md

 SRS 01 - BMP or equivalent temperature sensor shall send data over I2C to the microcontroller once per 0.5 seconds +/- 100 milliseconds.

 &nbsp; *We partially hit this requirement by using the BMP388 temperature and pressure sensor to send the temperature values over I2C.
-We would get very fast values when using the CLI commands, however we were not able to implement it to automatically take readings otherwise due to time constraints.*
+We would get very fast values when using the CLI commands, however we were not able to implement it to automatically take readings otherwise due to time constraints.
+This was discussed in HRS 02.*

 SRS 02 - The temperature data shall actuate a fan if the temperature is above 20C.